| | | | | |

 A bowl of beef Burgundy stew with baby potatoes, mushrooms, carrots, and beef cubes.

-Skillet Beef Burgundy brings all the cozy, slow-cooked flavors of a classic beef stew but in a much shorter time and with far less fuss.
+Skillet beef Burgundy brings all the cozy, slow-cooked flavors of a classic beef stew, but in a fraction of the time and with far less fuss.
 Instead of waiting hours for tougher cuts to break down, this version uses tender top sirloin, which browns quickly and stays juicy even after simmering.
-As the beef sears, it leaves behind a flavorful fond that becomes the backbone of a deep, wine-infused sauce.
+As the beef sears, it leaves behind a flavorful pan drippings that becomes the backbone of a deep, wine-infused sauce.

 The vegetables soak up the rich gravy as they cook—carrots become naturally sweet, mushrooms turn earthy and savory, and red potatoes stay firm yet buttery.
 Everything simmers together in one skillet, creating a meal that tastes like it simmered all afternoon but easily fits into a weeknight schedule.
 It’s rustic, comforting, and satisfying, especially when served with crusty bread or egg noodles to catch every drop of the sauce.